larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 individuals.
 The IESG appoints and replaces members of the moderator team.
 In selecting members, the IESG will take into account geographic coverage, expected and unexpected absenses, and team diversity.
-The moderation team may expand or contract based on operational experience.
+The moderator team may expand or contract based on operational experience.
 Apart from appointing and replacing moderators, the IESG SHALL refrain from the day-to-day operation and management of the moderator team.
 The moderator team MAY decide to